avpripri/avpripri/README.md

 ## Yesterday and Today

 Aviation has a varied safety history.
 Through rigorous controls, learning and testing large aircraft have become very very safe.
-Too few of these aspects have trickled down to small aircraft.
-This is due to cost and complexity.
-Yet it's these light aircraft where all pilots are made and still the safety of any light aircraft poor.
+Too few of these hard-lessons-learned have trickled down to small aircraft.
+And a melase of "good enough" is the norm.
+But this "good enough", in full disclosure is 1000x more unsafe than truelly "good", and that's just not ok.
+Factors like, training, cost and complexity have been to blaim.
+Yet it's these light aircraft where all pilots are made and still the safety of any light aircraft is pityfull.

 Here is the summary of the 27th 2017-2018 Nall Report;